panduuus/panduuus/README.md

 - 👀 I’m interested in Java and C ++ programming
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on with someone who knows a bit of polish and java so that i can learn english and the previously mentioned java
-- 📫 Jak się ze mną skontaktować?
+- 📫 How can you contact me?
 Discord: 𝔓𝔄𝔑𝔇𝔘𝔖™ღ#8850

 <!---